Skip to content

 If you live in an ex-council home and the council sold the property to a public-sector landlord while you were living there, you could still qualify under what’s known as a Preserved Right to Buy.
 This means you’ll have the same discounts as Right to Buy council tenants.

-If you don’t have a Preserved Right to Buy, you may still be able to buy your property under the Right to Acquire scheme, but the discounts offered are much lower.
+If you don’t have a Preserved Right to Buy, you may still be able to buy your property under the Right to Acquire scheme, but the discounts offered are lower.

 What is Right to Acquire and am I eligible?

-Right to Acquire allows people renting their home from a housing association to buy the property at a discounted price.
 To be eligible, you must have been a housing association tenant or had another public sector landlord, like the armed services or NHS, for at least three years.
 Plus, the property has to be eligible too.

 Your home must be:

-• built or bought by a housing association after 31 March 1997 (and funded through a social housing grant provided by the Housing Corporation or local council) OR transferred from a local council to a housing association after 31 March 1997
+• Built or bought by a housing association after 31 March 1997 (and funded through a social housing grant provided by the Housing Corporation or local council) OR transferred from a local council to a housing association after 31 March 1997

-• self-contained
+• Self-contained

-• your main or only home.
+• Your main or only home.

 What is Voluntary Right to Buy?